 The VHL TCIM applies the VHL model of network collaboration.

-The VHL TCIM aims to promote the visibility, access, use and generation of scientific, technical, and educational contents that contribute to the promotion, development and integration of the TCIM in the health services and systems in the Americas Region, through the collaboration of stakeholders.Lines of Action:
+The VHL TCIM aims to promote the presence, access, use, and publication of scientific, technical, and educational content that will contribute to the promotion, development and integration of the TCIM into health care services and systems in the Americas Region through the collaboration of stakeholders.Lines of Action:

 - To promote open access to scientific, technical information and evidence on TCIM

-- Promotion of informed decision-making, using the best available knowledge and evidence on TCIM
+- Promotion informed decision-making, using the best available knowledge and evidence on TCIM

 - Facilitate the exchange of knowledge and collaboration amongst stakeholders